 We all jump on the latest treatments and best skin care products because—let’s face it—we all want to look our best for as long as we can (and there’s nothing wrong with that)!
 One of the most popular of these anti-aging wonders?
 Microneedling.

 In this article, we’ll take a closer look at microneedling and why it may be an option for you, as well as important aftercare treatments that can help you recover from the procedure more quickly.

-1. What is microneedling?
+1. What is Microneedling?

 2. Difference between Cosmetic Microneedling and Medical Microneedling

-3. Microneedling benefits and 'before & after' results
+3. Microneedling benefits and 'Before & After' Results

-4. Microneedling side-effects
+4. Microneedling Side Effects

-The Difference Between Cosmetic Microneedling and Medical Microneedling
+Cosmetic Microneedling vs. Medical Microneedling

 According to the FDA, there are two types of microneedling: cosmetic and medical.

 What Does Microneedling Do For Your Skin (What is Microneedling Good For?)

 Heals Acne Scars